gge3/idg1100-project/readme.md

 These are a series of scripts made to gather recent news from [tv2.no] https://www.tv2.no/nyheter/.
 The scripts will auto-update the news articles every six hours.
 It uses nginx with the configuration file already provided for.

 The news can be accessible on http://ip-of-raspberry/index.html .
-Note that the ip will depending on the setup of the Raspberry's IP.
+Note that the ip will change depending on the setup of the Raspberry's IP.

 ## IMPORTANT NOTES